Skip to content

 All endpoints of the NS, SFS and MC support TLS with server authentication.
 The API endpoints of the NS and MC also support mutual authentication.

-The configuration variables NEXTAUTH_<server>_<endpoint>_TLS_KEY(_FILE) and NEXTAUTH_<server>_<endpoint>_TLS_CERTIFICATE(_FILE) can be used to configure a PEM-encoded TLS key and certificate, where <server> refers to the server component (NS, SFS or MC) and <endpoint> the endpoint (i.e., ADMIN, GRPC, HTTP, SIGMAI, or WEBSOCKET).
+The configuration variables NEXTAUTH_<service>_<endpoint>_TLS_KEY(_FILE) and NEXTAUTH_<service>_<endpoint>_TLS_CERTIFICATE(_FILE) can be used to configure a PEM-encoded TLS key and certificate, where <service> refers to the server component (NS, SFS or MC) and <endpoint> the endpoint (i.e., ADMIN, GRPC, HTTP, SIGMAI, or WEBSOCKET).

 Supported TLS Versions and Cipher Suites⚓︎